ElvisYong/smubabygptbot/README.md

 ## ✨ Flow v2 — What changed

-- **Main menu + chips UI**: After choosing a topic (Cry, Nutrition, Caregiving, Conflicting Advice), you get context-specific chips (subtopics) to narrow the request.
+- **Main menu + chips UI**: After choosing a topic (Cry, Nutrition, Caregiving, Parental Wellbeing), you get context-specific chips (subtopics) to narrow the request.
 - **Answer Judge (on chip taps only)**: For some chips, the bot has a short, canonical default answer.
 It also generates an AI answer, then uses a judge to pick the better one (threshold 0.65).
 Free-typed follow-ups go AI-first without judging.
 - **SG link policy**: AI-proposed links are filtered to whitelisted SG domains and merged with curated defaults for the selected flow.
 - **Turn-aware footer**: A compact footer with navigation shows for the first few turns in a flow.